-Students must complete 30 hours of course work, which includes a major field (at least 18 credits) and a minor field (at least 6 credits outside of their major field, preferably but not necessarily all in the same field, as defined below.
+Students must complete 30 hours of course work, which includes a major field (at least 18 credits).
+Students must take at least 6 credits outside of their major field, preferably but not necessarily all in the same field, as defined below.
 In addition, M.A. students must complete either a thesis (6 credits) or a Master's Essay (3 credits).

 The M.A. program in history offers a choice of three major fields in areas that are particularly well supported by the research and teaching interests of the history faculty:

 To ensure a program of reasonable depth and coherence, each student takes at least 18 credits of course work in one of these major fields, chosen in consultation with the Graduate History Director or designated advisor.
 In a typical year, at least three or four courses are offered in each category, and there are additional opportunities to take independent reading and research courses, and courses at Rutgers-New Brunswick, in all three areas.
 A number of courses may fulfill requirements in more than one field.

 To add breadth and diversity to the program of study, Each M.A. candidate must take at least tow courses (6 credits) outside of the chosen major field, often selected from among the two major fields in which a student does not have a primary concentration (e.g., a student with a major field in American History may elect a minor field in World History or in History of Technology, Environment and Medicine/Health).
 It is prefeble that both courses be in the same field, but this is not required.Foreign Language Expectation